Pence was set to meet with North Korean officials, but they canceled

 "North Korea would have strongly preferred the vice president not use the world stage to call attention to those absolute facts or to display our strong alliance with those committed to the maximum pressure campaign.
 But as we've said from day one about the trip: This administration will stand in the way of Kim's desire to whitewash their murderous regime with nice photo ops at the Olympics," Ayers said.
 "Perhaps that's why they walked away from a meeting or perhaps they were never sincere about sitting down."

+Pence had told reporters that the purpose of his trip was to "make sure that North Korea doesn't use the powerful symbolism and the backdrop of the Winter Olympics to paper over the truth about their regime."

-Ahead of his arrival at the Olympics, Pence had refused to rule out meeting with North Korean officials, who were attending the games along with a delegation of athletes and a cheerleading squad.
+However, ahead of his arrival at the Olympics, Pence said he hadn't ruled out meeting with North Korean officials, who were attending the games along with a delegation of athletes and a cheerleading squad.

 Standing in front of an F-22 fighter jet at Elmendorf Air Force Base in Alaska, Pence said Trump "has said he always believes in talking, but I have not requested any meeting.
 But we'll see what happens."

 At that point, plans were not yet finalized for the meeting, though Trump, Pence and other administration officials had agreed in theory to a sit-down with the North Koreans who were attending the Olympics.
-Trump was due to meet with Kim Yo Jong, the sister of North Korea's leader, and Kim Yong Nam, a top-ranking official, on February 10, but the North Koreans abandoned plans for talks two hours beforehand.
+Pence was due to meet with Kim Yo Jong and Kim Yong Nam on February 10, but the North Koreans abandoned plans for talks two hours beforehand.

 The meeting was set to take place at the Blue House in Seoul, officials confirmed.